bradleybauer/music_visualizer/docs/README.md

 buffers should have GL_LINEAR/GL_NEAREST and GL_CLAMP/GL_REPEAT options

 Would it be worthwhile to print current settings to the terminal window?
+Log time to console?
+clearly separate new console log from previous console logs?

 # Thanks To